2021 Impact Report

 The mission of the Catholic Foundation is to support the work of Christ in the Diocese of St. Petersburg by securing gifts, providing donor services and managing financial resources to benefit people assisted by all parish and diocesan ministries.
 We are entrusted to accept and grow legacy gifts to the best of our ability, and it is our responsibility to share information which demonstrates we are living up to that expectation and duty.

-In addition to reporting impact information to donors, the Foundation also participates in financial statement audit each year.
-To view the the financial statement audit for the year ended June 30, 2020 along with accompanying footnotes, please click here.
+In addition to reporting impact information to donors, the Foundation also participates in a financial statement audit each year.
+To view the the financial statement audit for the year ended June 30, 2021 along with accompanying footnotes, please click here.

 Board of Trustees

 The Catholic Foundation is governed by an independent Board of Trustees appointed by Bishop Gregory Parkes.
 The Board, consisting of clergy and laity from around the Diocese, governs the operations of the Foundation and is a key element in providing counsel, oversight and accountability.
 Below are the the 2021 Catholic Foundation Board of Trustees:

 - Chris Schellman – President

 - Phil Signore – Treasurer

 - Dr. Lois Locey, D.Min., M.P.A. – Chancellor for Administration and Chief Operating Officer, Diocese of St. Petersburg

 - Michael Daigle – Board Member

 - James Desmond, CFA – Board Member